 The Southwest Residential Area, the largest on campus, houses 5,500 students in its five high-rise towers, and eleven low-rise residence halls.
-All buildings are coed, although many offer single sex floors.
-Break Housing is available in James and Prince.
+All buildings are mixed-gender, although some offer single gender floors.
+Break Housing (9-month September - May) is available in James and Prince halls.

 Southwest Residential Area currently features: